WordPress/openverse/documentation/projects/proposals/search_relevancy_sandbox/20230406-implementation_plan_update_staging_database.md

 <!-- Describe the implementation step necessary for completion. -->

-The final product of this plan will be a DAG (scheduled for `@monthly`) which will recreate the staging database from the most recent snapshot of the production API database.
+There are two primary products of this plan.
+The first will be a DAG (scheduled for `@monthly`) which will recreate the staging database from the most recent snapshot of the production API database.
+The second will be modifications to the Django Admin UI notifying maintainers of the next scheduled staging database update.

+### DAG

 This will be accomplished by:

 1. Use a new `SKIP_STAGING_DATABASE_RESTORE`
    [Airflow Variable](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/variables.html)